systeminit/si/app/docs/src/explanation/iac-comparison.md

 ![Create Change Set](./iac-comparison/web-app-step-1.png)

 Second, add the Random Pet component to generate our random string by pressing `N`, typing 'Random Pet', and hitting enter.
 Then we name our component.
 Notice the 'id' field says "presidential_horse" - that's an *attribute function* populating that field.
-Notice that this is not opaque, like the Terraform variable reference is.
+Notice that this is not opaque, unlike the Terraform variable reference.
 This is a feature of *subscriptions* - you can easily inspect their values.

 ![Random Component](./iac-comparison/web-app-step-2.png)